The country

 Lack of livelihood opportunities and increasing insecurity continue to drive Venezuelan refugees and migrants to transit northward through the Darién Gap, a dangerous corridor between South and Central America located in a forested region between Colombia and Panama, exposing people on the move to threats to their lives and health.

-According to the Food and Agriculture Organization of the United Nations (FAO), Venezuela suffers from the highest rates of malnutrition in South America.
-Nearly 82 percent of Venezuelans are reported to live in poverty and 53 percent in extreme poverty, with incomes insufficient to access a basic food basket.
-Multidimensional poverty affects about 70 percent of the population.
+According to the Food and Agriculture Organization of the United Nations (FAO), Venezuela has the highest rates of malnutrition in South America.
+Nearly 82 percent of Venezuelans reportedly live in poverty, and 53 percent live in extreme poverty, earning incomes insufficient to access a basic food basket.
+Multidimensional poverty affects approximately 70 percent of the population.

-In the early months of 2024, economic indicators have improved, including a reduction in inflation rates and price and food supply stability.
-However, the majority of vulnerable households continue to face food insecurity due to the adverse effects of several years of inflationary pressures and the resulting loss of purchasing power.
-Insufficient wages and a lack of purchasing power continue to limit the ability of households to meet their basic needs.
+Despite the improvement in economic indicators in the early months of 2025, including growth, reduced inflation rates, and stable prices and food supply, the majority of vulnerable households continue to face food insecurity due to the adverse effects of inflationary pressures over several years and the resulting loss of purchasing power.
+Insufficient wages and a lack of purchasing power continue to hinder households' ability to meet their basic needs.

 On November 26, 2022, the Venezuelan government and the opposition (Unitary Platform, Plataforma Unitaria de Venezuela) signed the Mesa Social humanitarian agreement, committing both parties to pursue joint initiatives to benefit the Venezuelan people and address humanitarian needs using frozen Government of Venezuela funds for assistance in the South American country.